lightningsoon/Residual-Dense-Net-for-Super-Resolution/readme.md

 ***

 # introduction
-this is the implementation of this cvpr18 article[《Residual Dense Network for Image Super-Resolution》](https://arxiv.org/abs/1802.08797) with keras as well as tensorflow.
+this is the unofficial implementation of this cvpr18 article[《Residual Dense Network for Image Super-Resolution》](https://arxiv.org/abs/1802.08797) with keras as well as tensorflow.

 # result
 the result in Set5 dataset